-1. Credit claims shall be fully transferable and capable of being mobilised without restriction for the benefit of the Eurosystem.
-The credit claim agreement or other contractual arrangements between the counterparty and the debtor shall not contain any restrictive provisions on mobilisation as collateral, unless national legislation provides that such contractual restrictions are without prejudice to the Eurosystem with respect to the mobilisation of collateral.

-2. The credit claim agreement or other contractual arrangements between the counterparty and the debtor shall not contain any restrictive provisions regarding the realisation of the credit claim used as collateral for Eurosystem credit operations, including any form, time or other requirement with regard to realisation.
+- 1. Credit claims shall be fully transferable and capable of being mobilised without restriction for the benefit of the Eurosystem.
+The credit claim agreement, other contractual arrangements between the counterparty and the debtor or, where a guarantee in respect of such credit claim exists, the guarantee, shall not contain any restrictive provisions on mobilisation as collateral, unless national legislation provides that such contractual restrictions cannot impact the transferability and mobilisation of the credit claim or are without prejudice to the Eurosystem's rights with respect to the mobilisation of collateral. - 2.
+Credit claims shall be capable of realisation without restriction for the benefit of the Eurosystem.
+The credit claim agreement, other contractual arrangements between the counterparty and the debtor or, where a guarantee in respect of such credit claim exists, the guarantee, shall not contain any restrictive provisions regarding the realisation of the credit claim used as collateral for Eurosystem credit operations, including any form, time or other requirement with regard to realisation.